nicoqueijo/Finance/README.md

 Also note that for the market cap weighted models the target weight of each position is exact in relation to the market cap of the entire portfolio.
 Unfortunately, at the time of this writing M1 Finance only supports integer target weight values so in practice you wouldn't be able to allocate the exact weight in relation to a stock's market cap.

-Feel free to contact me if you have any questions.

 ### Company Culture Stock Market Analysis